-According to Ayurveda, Henna is one of the best herbs to bring natural color in the hair.
-You can make a hair mask by soaking the henna leaves in an iron utensil overnight and mix it with curd, eggs, hibiscus and Neeli herb for a better result.
+According to Ayurveda, Henna is one of the best herbs to bring natural color to the hair.
+You can make a hair mask by soaking the henna leaves in an iron utensil overnight and mixing it with curd, eggs, hibiscus, and Neeli herb for a better result.

 Foods That Increase Melanin

 1. Iron-Rich Foods

 Iron helps to boost the production of melanin in your hair.
 Foods rich in iron are dark green vegetables like spinach, legumes, broccoli, quinoa, tofu, dark chocolate, fish, bananas, tomatoes, soybeans, lentils, nuts, and seeds like cashew, peanuts, flax seeds, pumpkin seeds, etc.